Crypto-TII/TLS1.3/cpp/src/arduino/README.md

 If using assembly language code for X25519, copy x25519.S from https://github.com/pornin/x25519-cm0/blob/main/src/x25519-cm0.S into working directory and remove option 2.
 This creates the SAL (in this case using miracl + ECC608A hardware + Pornin's x25519).
 If experimenting with post-quantum primitives, also select options 45 and 46, for Kyber and Dilithium support.

+The example TLS1.3 client code first connects to the wireless network, and after that it should connect to standard websites, as long as they support TLS1.3.
+The example program first makes a full TLS handshake, and exits after receiving some HTML from the server.
+Then after a few seconds, if it has received a resumption ticket, it attempts a resumption handshake.

+The client can also be run in conjunction with our Rust server.
+Make sure that the CRYPTO\_SETTING parameter is the same for both client and server.
+In our experimental set-up, the rust server runs from Windows, looking for connections on port 4433.
+Run ipconfig to get the
+IP address of the server on the local network, which might look something like 192.168.1.186.
+Then run the client from the Arduino IDE, and when prompted enter for example 192.168.1.186:4433.
+The client should now connect to the server.